pochette en cuir matelassé

 5. CUT THE LEATHER FLAP

-• Then trace and cut the pattern of the flap on the quilted leather coupon to obtain the final shape.
+• Then trace and cut the flap pattern onto the quilted leather piece to obtain the final shape.

 quilted leather pouch tutorial